rodekruis/text_mining/Pipple_Rode Kruis/03. Work/README.md

 ### workflow
 The extraction of impact data proceed in 3 consecutive steps:
 1) Transform .pdf into .txt files
-2) Divide each document into paragraph and identify interesting ones (dates, locations, victims...)
+2) Divide each document into paragraphs and identify interesting paragraphs, i.e. containing dates, locations, victims, etc.
 3) Analyze each paragraph and extract structured impact data

 ### input